sandeeps79/JS---FINALL---ASSIGNMENT/README.md

 ## Files and there Explanation
 > + `index.html` file contains all the front page HTML .
-> + `resume.html` file contains all the html that will be shown on click of generated button .
+> + `resume.html` file contains all the html that will be shown on click of generated button and also JS that needed on the page to render resume .
 > + `script.js` file contains all the required script of `index.html` Page (front page) .
 > + `style.css` file contains all the css of both the pages `index.html` and `resume.html` .